BestTimesToVisit.com Logo

 What's the best time of year to visit Atlanta to avoid both crowds and extreme weather?

-Shoulder seasons, April-May and September-October, offer a sweet spot.
-You'll escape the peak summer heat and humidity and the holiday rush, enjoying pleasant temperatures perfect for exploring the city's parks and attractions.
+Shoulder seasons—spring (April-May) and fall (September-October)—offer the best balance.
+You'll escape the summer heat and humidity and the holiday rush, plus the parks and gardens are gorgeous.
 Plus, you'll find better deals on flights and hotels.

 What are some lesser-known Atlanta attractions that locals love?

-What's the best way to experience Atlanta's diverse food scene without breaking the bank?
+What's the best way to experience Atlanta's unique Southern culture?

 Ready to Plan Your Trip?